Don1k1337/vue-typing-speed-checker/README.md

 ## Features

 - Specify the duration of the typing test (1, 2, or 3 minutes).
-- Fetch random quotes from the Forismatic API.
+- Fetch random quotes from the Quotable API.
 - Start the typing test and see the quote to type.
 - Record your typing speed and accuracy.
 - Display your results at the end of the test.